 This is a two platform station with staggered platforms - the northbound platform being slightly further north and extended in timber out over a road bridge.
+The stone built station building and goods shed survive.

 The main station building was on the northbound platform with a stone built building on the southbound platform, the latter still stands.